aisharahman/aisharahman.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Computer Engineering, University of New Mexico, Albuquerque NM, USA. - 2026 (expected)
+* Ph.D. in Computer Engineering, Arizona State University, Tempe, AZ, USA. - 2026 (expected)
 * M.Sc. in Computer Engineering (with distinction), University of New Mexico, New Mexico, USA. - 2023
 * M.Sc. in Electrical and Electronic Engineering, University of Chittagong, Chittagong, Bangladesh. - 2021
 * B.Sc. in Electrical and Electronic Engineering, University of Chittagong, Chittagong, Bangladesh. - 2019